IsabellaTech/full-site-password/readme.txt

 A: To add custom logos and background images to the password screen, upload the desired images using the provided fields in the plugin's options.
 You can then adjust the image sizes and positions as needed.

 == Screenshots ==
+1. Screenshots of the Website with the Password form activated
-[Include screenshots of your plugin in action, if applicable.]
+2. Screenshots of all the plugin options in the WordPress backoffice

 == Changelog ==
 = 1.0 =